 The material cause is the content, resources, yes, even the capabilities inhering to humanistic management.
 These of course are the art and science of administration, meaning the ministry of serving oneself and one another with the resources, processes, practices, governance, techniques, technology, mines, ships, supply chains, data stewardship governance, algorithms, data storage farms, and so on and on.
 These multiphasic and multifarious contents are nothing without the guidance of the formal structure of management to its goal, good, or end, the final cause.
-We might imagine the complex of inputs and outputs as inputs into a linked web of activity whose cause and effect are yet to be determined by the operation of the efficient cause, the humanistic manager herself.
+We might imagine the complex of inputs and outputs as inputs into a linked web of activity whose cause and effect are yet to be determined by the operation of the efficient cause of it all, but the vertices and edges of such a network graph are the grist for the mill of the efficient cause, the humanistic manager herself.
 Again as much as the determining guidance of formal cause results in determined material causes, efficient causes indeed make it all happen in operations.